When I started Things You Should Know Before Moving to Northern Virginia (updated in 2017), I had to force myself to stop at

 3. Education is a high priority.
 The Public School systems in Northern Virginia are recognized nationally for achievement and graduation rate.
 There are many private schools with excellent reputations too.
 There are four-year Universities like George Mason and Marymount, the Northern Virginia center for UVA and Virginia Tech in Falls Church, and programs at Northern Virginia Community College.
 It is also easy to reach other institutions in DC like Georgetown University or in Maryland, the University of Maryland.
 Overall, the area has a high percentage of residents with college and advanced degrees.

-4. We demand a lot from our sport teams.
+4. We demand a lot from our sports teams.
 The Washington Redskins play in Maryland, but their football training facility is in Ashburn, VA.
-The Washington Capitals play in D.C. at the Verizon Center (aka the Phone Booth) but practice at their hockey facility in Ballston.
+The Washington Capitals play in D.C. at Capital One Arena (formerly the Verizon Center) and practice at their hockey facility in Ballston.
 The Washington Wizards are our NBA team, and our MLS soccer team is D.C.
 United which plays at RFK Stadium in D.C.
 The newest team is the Washington Nationals MLB baseball team and they play in D.C.

 5. Politics.
-It’s an easy photo-op for the White House, so expected to bump into a motorcade (or a Member of Congress at the market).
+It’s an easy photo-op for the White House, so expected to bump into a motorcade, or a Member of Congress at the market, or a neighbor who works on Capitol Hill.

 6. Northern Virginia’s population is culturally diverse.
 Since D.C. is an international destination, many people have selected to move here from all over the world thanks to a robust job market, excellent universities, the World Bank and easy access to flights “back home”.
 Virtually every nationality is represented.
 Other benefits of this immigration are the multitude of authentic restaurants, grocery stores, bakeries, and cultural events.